 Kristine is a sought-after inspirational speaker whose mission and message are built upon the tenants of joyful and peaceful living, mindfulness and meditation, and self-rediscovery in the face of grief or transition.

 Kristine is known for her unparalleled capacity to be vulnerable and authentic, inspiring her audiences to be the same.
 She speaks on such topics as living authentically, the power of gratitude, grief, mindfulness, change and transition, and rediscovering joy, passion, and purpose in the various mind and body woes that accompany any time in life but particularly in middle age.

 Kris is available for keynote talks, panel sessions, live interviews, TV & radio appearances, and as a spokeswoman for companies that align with her message of courage, hope, love and resilience.

 Kris has served on the Board of Directors and the Global Leadership Council for Challenge Day.
 She was honored to join the Women Go Red campaign for the American Heart Association in 2012 as their keynote speaker.
 In 2010 she was honored with the Kennedy Laureate Award by John F. Kennedy University.
 This acknowledgment was also given to Alice Waters and Dr. Sanjay Gupta for their work in the area of mental, physical, spiritual health and well being.

-She is mom to two daughters and “Nana” to three grandchildren.
+She is mom to two daughters and “Nana” to five grandchildren.
 She lives in California.